 A private investment fund in which institutions and individuals may invest.
 It typically aims to produce high returns from rapid, short-term market movements, often by taking very leveraged positions and using aggressive strategies such as short selling, swaps, derivatives, program trading and arbitrage.

-Capitalise the names of planets, stars and constellations.
+Capitalize the names of planets, stars and constellations.

 Avoid using here as a device to locate a story.
 It can lead to confusion, ambiguity and sometimes error.
 It is often not necessary to give a locator in a lead paragraph.
 For instance, in a Budapest-datelined story on a meeting between the Hungarian and French presidents one would assume that they met in the capital unless the story explicitly said otherwise.
 In that case the reference to the talks being in Budapest could come in the second or third paragraph.

 A unit of frequency of one cycle per second.
-It usually requires explanation. e.g. 16,000 hertz (cycles per second).
+It usually requires explanation. e.g., 16,000 hertz (cycles per second).

 A Shi’ite Islamist group in Lebanon that is backed by Syria and Iran.
 It is a political party with a formidable guerrilla army.

-Use rise or increase when referring to pay, prices, etc. "Hike" is jargon.
+Use “rise” or “increase” when referring to pay, prices, etc. "Hike" is jargon.

 Do not use this inadequate word because it risks making a value judgment.
 Who said what and where and when?

 As a noun or adjective refers to those whose ethnic origin is in a Spanish-speaking country.
 Be more specific where possible, such as Colombian or Mexican.
 Note that people from Portuguese-speaking countries are not Hispanic.
-See race
+See race.

-People in Spanish-speaking countries usually include in their full names the family name of their father followed by that of their mother, sometimes linked by y (and), e.g. Ferdinand Maradona Lopez, Pedro Ardiles y Portillo.
+People in Spanish-speaking countries usually include in their full names the family name of their father followed by that of their mother, sometimes linked by y (and), e.g., Ferdinand Maradona Lopez, Pedro Ardiles y Portillo.

 Give the full name at first reference, but only the father’s family name (Maradona, Ardiles) at second reference, unless the person is normally known by the combination of two names.
 Portuguese, Spanish and Brazilian soccer players may be known by several names, one name, or a nickname.
-Follow commonly accepted usage e.g. Pele, Joao Pinto, Edu.
+Follow commonly accepted usage, e.g., Pele, Joao Pinto, Edu.

 A historic event is a major and dramatic one, a historical event is one which, even if in itself quite minor, is part of history.
 Historic is nearly always the word needed in Reuters copy but use it with care to avoid writing a cliché.

 Acquired Immune Deficiency Syndrome is caused by the human immunodeficiency virus (HIV).
 The term AIDS applies to the most advanced stages of HIV infection.
-The initials AIDS and HIV may be used at first reference with the full name given lower in the story.
+The initials AIDS and HIV may be used on first reference with the full name given lower in the story.
 Do not write HIV virus.

 Do not use.
-See Hezbollah
+See Hezbollah.